bioinfoDZ/scDAPP/README.md

 - Predictions assay: [label transfer](https://satijalab.org/seurat/articles/integration_mapping) scores from Seurat.

-For downstream analysis tips including using aPEAR for network enrichment analysis and ShinyCell for making an exploratory analysis app, see the [downstream instructions guide](https://github.com/bioinfoDZ/scDAPP/tree/main/Documentation/downstream_postpipeline).
+For downstream analysis tips including using aPEAR for network enrichment analysis, ShinyCell for making an exploratory analysis app, or strategies to re-run the DE analysis after calling celltypes or sub-clustering, see the [downstream instructions guide](https://github.com/bioinfoDZ/scDAPP/tree/main/Documentation/downstream_postpipeline).

 <br />